mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-2.md

 That’s why manas is very interesting, because it is the foundation of ego, the foundation of the six consciousnesses. *Manas is ego consciousness* means [it is] – how can I say it – the first stage of conscious vibration.
 Conscious vibration means to make separate; to separate everything.
 Philosophically, that is – what would you say?
 I forgot the term.
 That is the one of the philosophies; to know, to recognize; the study of recognizing.

-*Person*: Epistemology?
+**Question**: Epistemology?

-*Katagiri*: Epistemology.
+**Katagiri**: Epistemology.
 So, ego consciousness is a very minute vibration of consciousness, to separate, to dichotomize – simultaneously, all of a sudden.
 (By *simultaneously*, he may mean *instantaneously*.)
 Automatically, beyond your speculation.
 This is what is always happening.
 When I see this table, immediately I see this table, and then next, ego consciousness always [has] lots of energies.
 [It is] not only the capacity to separate everything, but also it has lots of energy to continue to contact with the object.
 In other words, [it is] the “stickiness” to the object.

 So that is ego consciousness: separation, and also attachment there.
 That is very deep, very deep.